PPHS COUNSELING OFFICE

 Step One: Complete the Free Application for Financial Student Aid (FAFSA).

-Step Two: Review your Student Aid Report (SAR).
+Step Two: Review Financial Aid Award Letters

 SCHOLARSHIPS FROM INDIVIDUAL COLLEGES, UNIVERSITIES OR TRAINING PROGRAMS